-Other specific expenditures may be eligible as determined by the Program Delegate.
+Other specific expenditures may be eligible as determined by the Program Delegate in accordance with the CGRGs and Government practice.

-Evidence you need to supply can include supplier contracts, purchase orders, invoices and supplier confirmation of payments.
+Evidence you need to supply can include but is not limited to supplier contracts, purchase orders, invoices and supplier confirmation of payments.